JPMMaia/michelangelo-frontend/README.md

 # Michelangelo Frontend

-Michelangelo Frontend is a client made using Unreal Engine for [Michelangelo](https://michelangelo.graphics/), a tool that allows artists to create 3D content through procedural modeling.
+Michelangelo Frontend is a client application made using Unreal Engine for [Michelangelo](https://michelangelo.graphics/), a tool that allows artists to create 3D content through procedural modeling.

 ## Getting Started